stencila/dockta/README.md

 ### Continuous integration

-Linting, test coverage, binary builds, package builds, and documentation generation are done on each push on [Travis CI](https://travis-ci.org/stencila/dockter). [`semantic-release`](https://github.com/semantic-release/semantic-release) is enabled to automate version management, Github releases and NPM package publishing.
+Linting, test coverage, binary builds, package builds, and documentation generation are done on [Travis CI](https://travis-ci.org/stencila/dockter). [`semantic-release`](https://github.com/semantic-release/semantic-release) is enabled to automate version management: minor version releases are done if any `feat(...)` commits are pushed, patch version releases are done if any `fix(...)` commits are pushed.
+Releases are made to [NPM](https://www.npmjs.com/package/@stencila/dockter) and [Github Releases](https://github.com/stencila/dockter/releases).

 ## See also

-Related Stencila packages include:

-- 🦄 [`stencila/tunix`](https://github.com/stencila/tunix): compiles JSON-LD `SoftwareEnvironment` nodes to [NixOS](https://nixos.org/) environments
-- 🦄 [`stencila/kubex`](https://github.com/stencila/kubex): executes JSON-LD `SoftwareEnvironment` nodes on [Kubernetes](https://kubernetes.io/) clusters

 There are several projects that create Docker images from source code and/or requirements files: